metio/terraform-provider-k8s/docs/data-sources/karpenter_k8s_aws_ec2_node_class_v1_manifest.md

 Optional:

 - `id` (String) ID is the subnet id in EC2
 - `tags` (Map of String) Tags is a map of key/value tags used to select subnetsSpecifying '*' for a value selects all values for a given tag key.

-<a id="nestedatt--spec--ami_selector_terms"></a>
-### Nested Schema for `spec.ami_selector_terms`

-Optional:

-- `id` (String) ID is the ami id in EC2
-- `name` (String) Name is the ami name in EC2.This value is the name field, which is different from the name tag.
-- `owner` (String) Owner is the owner for the ami.You can specify a combination of AWS account IDs, 'self', 'amazon', and 'aws-marketplace'
-- `tags` (Map of String) Tags is a map of key/value tags used to select subnetsSpecifying '*' for a value selects all values for a given tag key.